My Very Honest Bluestone Review: 3 Night Christmas Break in Wales

 Activity review – Workshop with Santa

-Another great activity which Bella especially enjoyed, but Reuben was in a funny mood and didn’t want to sit on the cushions with the other children or colour in a reindeer t-shirts – as ever, three year olds are unpredictable!
+But Reuben was in a funny mood and didn’t want to sit on the cushions with the other children or colour in a reindeer t-shirt – as ever, three-year-olds are unpredictable!

-We were taken into Santa’s Worksop by Elf Jingles and the children seated on large cushions.
-Santa was missing from his chair and then we heard the jingle sleigh sound and a thud on the roof!
-Two boots appeared in the chimney and then Santa appeared!
+Santa was missing from his chair, and then we heard the jingle sleigh sound and a thud on the roof!
+Two boots appeared in the chimney, and then Santa appeared!

-Santa read the children a story about his reindeer Dasher and then the children each decorated a tiny white t-shirts with colouring pens.
-Once finished they queued up to see Santa and received a reindeer toy the perfect size for the t-shirt they had just decorated.
+Once finished, they queued up to see Santa and received a reindeer toy, the perfect size for the t-shirt they had just decorated.
+Cute!

-The room was amazing and Bella had a great time, her only complaint being it was too quick, so perhaps they could add something extra in – maybe a Christmas song or dance with the elf before Santa came just to add one more part to the experience so the children can spend a little longer in Santa’s Workshop.
+The room was amazing, and Bella had a great time, her only complaint being it was too quick, so perhaps they could add something extra in – maybe a Christmas song or dance with the elf before Santa came, just to add one more part to the experience, so the children can spend a little longer in Santa’s Workshop.

 Activity review – Snow White Panto